amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/README.md

 ### 2.4 Exercise:
 In the folder [`/ast/CodeExamples`](https://github.com/amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/tree/master/ast/CodeExamples) there are some interesting programs (well...
 AST-wise).
 Using our [AST visualizer](http://goast.yuroyoro.net/) from earlier, take each of the program and look at their AST.
 I added comments explaining the important points.

+You should start with `SimpleForLoop`, move to `BadExpr` and finish with `DifferentSpecsAndDecls`

 ### 2.5 Loading a program using the parser
 To load the program, we need to parse it first